Tmall: History

 In February 2014, Alibaba launched Tmall Global as a cross-border marketplace for foreign brands and merchants to sell directly to Chinese consumers.
 The cross-border model requires merchants no longer to have a legal entity in China nor hold stock in the country.
-Some of the biggest flagship stores on Tmall Global include Costco from the US and dm-drogerie markt from Germany.
+Some of the biggest flagship stores on Tmall Global include Costco from the US and dm from Germany.
+Tmall launched as a global shopping site that allowed foreign brands to sell directly to Chinese consumers, even without a business license.
+By late 2014, the site had 5,400 retailers from 25 countries, with sales surging largely from February to November.
+Some brand names faced challenges such as advertising restrictions and low brand recognition in China, while Western brands like Nature's Bounty surpassed $700,000 in November sales by bypassing import approvals.
+Around 30 firms hit $1.61 million each, particularly in categories like food, cosmetics, and electronics.
+Alibaba encouraged brands to create holiday campaigns and use free trials to boost visibility despite search ranking limits for unlicensed sellers.